AIWolfSharp/AIWolfCore/README.md

 1. QUICK START

+    1. Install .NET Core SDK 1.1.0.
-    1. AIWolfCore's two libraries, AIWolfLib and AIWolfPlayer, are NuGet packages, so you do not have to install them to your solution because NuGet package manager automatically do it.
+    2. AIWolfCore's two libraries, AIWolfLib and AIWolfPlayer, are NuGet packages, so you do not have to install them to your solution because NuGet package manager automatically do it.
     1. Try sample agent.
        1. Download the [AIWolf platform version 0.4.x](http://aiwolf.org/server/), and launch the game server.
        2. Download [ClientStarter-1.0.0-pre2.zip](https://github.com/AIWolfSharp/AIWolfCore/releases/download/v1.0.0-pre2/ClientStarter-1.0.0-pre2.zip),